DovahBot/Piet-Calculator/README.md

 ## Project Notes

-This calculator begins with a conversion to postfix as it is significantly easier **in Piet** to calculate the value of a postfix expression rather than an infix one.
+This calculator begins with a conversion to postfix (aka Reverse Polish Notation (RPN)) as it is significantly easier ***in Piet*** to calculate the value of a postfix expression rather than an infix one.

 I initially imagined this calculator to be confined within a single image, instead of one program to convert from infix to postfix and another to calculate.
 However, after making significant progress on the former I realized without access to anotherr stack to store program output for later, this would be very difficult.